-Check that entry/exit doors are not damaged and operate smoothly from the outside.
-Hinges should be secure with seals intact.

-Make sure that the passenger exit mirrors and all external mirrors and mirror brackets are not damaged and are mounted securely with no loose fittings.
+- Check that entry and exit doors are not damaged and operate smoothly from the outside.
+Hinges should be secure with seals intact. - Make sure that the passenger exit mirrors and all external mirrors and mirror brackets are not damaged and are mounted securely with no loose fittings.

-11.5.3 - External Inspection of Coach/ Transit Bus
+11.5.3 - External inspection of coach and transit buses